Convoy HX 231: Prelude

 Convoy HX 231 departed New York on 25 March with 61 merchant ships in an 8 nmi-wide series of columns but the convoy lost cohesion in fog off the Grand Banks, an underwater plateau to the south-west of Newfoundland.
 The convoy rendezvoused with Escort Group B7 (Commander Peter Gretton) of the Mid-Ocean Escort Force at the MOMP to the south of Iceland, in the vicinity of 58° North and 35° West.
 The convoy had been sent northwards into cold and stormy weather.
-The wind in these high latitudes (closer to the North Pole) comes from the north and west, blowing freezing spray onto ship decks that has to be chipped off with picks and shovels.
+The wind in these high latitudes (closer to the North Pole) comes from the north and west, blowing freezing spray onto decks that has to be chipped off with picks and shovels.
 On the cargo-liner Shillong, the lifeboats along the port side got so icy that the davits bent and the lifeboats were disconnected and tied to the ship, to float free if the ship sank.
 Life rafts had been swept away along with the main mast that got so brittle in the cold that it snapped.
 The captain, J. H. Hollow, had to move out of position in the convoy to jettison the wreckage.